paastech-cloud/docs/Architecture.md

 #### Database

 The chosen database for this application is [PostgreSQL](https://www.postgresql.org/).
-As market leader, PostgreSQL stands out for its performance and widespread use throughout the world.
+As a market leader, PostgreSQL stands out for its performance and widespread use throughout the world.

 The API connects to the database using an ORM called [Prisma](https://www.prisma.io/).